jtdoud/DataProdCourseProject/Presentation/ProjectPitch.md

 ========================================================
 Both of these arguments have been used to justify recent armed mobilizations in the Middle East including Iraq, Syria, and Libya.
 My project, however, focuses on the argument of _humanitarian intvervention_ to prevent targeted civilian deaths.

-Using data from the [Uppsala Conflict Data Program] (http://www.pcr.uu.se/research/UCDP/) (UCDP) I suggest that if the motivation for war is humanitarian intervention, then Coalition forces may have historically been better used in areas other that the Middle East.
+Using data from the [Uppsala Conflict Data Program] (http://www.pcr.uu.se/research/UCDP/) (UCDP) I suggest that if the motivation for war is humanitarian intervention, then history shows that Coalition forces may be better used in areas other that the Middle East.

 The Data
 ========================================================
-For my application I use the UCDP One-sided Violence Data set.
+For my web app I use the UCDP One-sided Violence Data set.
 These data track intentional attacks on civilians by state or non-state groups from 1989 to 2013.

 The original data set contains the following variables.